The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: The seesaw mechanisms and the relevant interactions

-In this section, we briefly review the mechanisms which make the neutrinos to acquire tiny masses and mixtures, and the relevant interactions for the three types of NP which are needed for calculating the LFV di-lepton and LNV di-boson processes later on.
+In this section, we briefly review the mechanisms which make the neutrinos to acquire tiny masses and mixtures.
+Furthermore, we outline the necessary interactions which relate to the three types of NP and are required for the computation of the LFV di-lepton and LNV di-boson processes.

-Firstly, as a representative of {\bf TI-NP}, let us consider B-LSSM.
-Its gauge group is extended by adding a local group $U(1)_{B-L}$ from SM, where $B$, $L$ represent the baryon number and lepton number respectively.
-Then three right-handed neutral leptons and two singlet scalars (Higgs), which have $B-L$ charge, are introduced, and the right-handed neutral leptons acquire Majorana masses as the two singlet scalars (Higgs) receive VEVs.
-Combining the Majorana mass terms and the Dirac mass terms, tiny neutrino masses can be obtained by the type-I seesaw mechanism.
+Firstly, as a representative relating to {\bf TI-NP} let us consider the B-LSSM.
+Its gauge group is extended by adding a local group $U(1)_{B-L}$ to SM, where $B$, $L$ represent the baryon number and lepton number respectively.
+In this model, three right-handed neutral leptons and two singlet scalars (Higgs), possessing a non-zero $B-L$ charge, are introduced.
+The Majorana masses of the right-handed neutral leptons arise when the two singlet scalars (Higgs) acquire vacuum expectation values (VEVs).
+Combining the Majorana mass terms with the Dirac mass terms, tiny neutrino masses can be obtained by the type-I seesaw mechanism.
 Namely the mass matrix of neutral leptons reads

 where $M_D$ is the Dirac mass matrix of $3$ by $3$, and $M_R$ is the Majorana mass matrix of $3$ by $3$.
 We can define $\xi_{ij}=(M_D^TM_R^{-1})_{ij}$, then the mass matrix in Eq.~(\ref{eqa2}) can be diagonalized approximately as